ruanbekker/ruanbekker.github.io/source/_posts/2017-08-27-using-the-python-api-for-mongodb-using-pymongo.markdown

 [u'mycollection-2', u'mycollection']
 ```

-## Connecting to a existing Database:
+## Connecting to an existing Database:

 Let's connect to an existing database on our MongoDB Server: